Write Your Novel in 12 Weeks!

 Maybe you’ve heard the saying that the only thing a first draft has to be is finished.
 But that’s easier said than done.
 How do you go from writing a beginning to writing “The End?”

 In this course, we’ll support each other in taking our novels from premises to hundreds of pages.
-It doesn’t matter if you’re writing suspense, horror, fantasy, or some other genre; with a weekly 5,000-word writing goal, you’ll be able to complete a sparse first draft of a novel—or the majority of a denser one.
+It doesn’t matter if you’re writing suspense, horror, fantasy, or some other genre; with a weekly 5,000-word writing goal, you’ll be able to complete a first draft of an 80,000-word novel.

 And, while you’re writing, I’ll give you readings from craft books like Save the Cat Writes a Novel! and The Breakout Novelist, as well as encouraging written lectures, to help separate the goals of drafting from the goals of revision, while still working on craft skills.